IN DEFENCE OF ONLINE DIARIES

 Paper vs Online Diaries

-As a boy and teenager it took me four years to fall into a diary writing approach that was sustainable; I hope it won’t take as long to suss the online diary format.
+As a boy and teenager it took me four years to fall into a dairy writing approach that was sustainable; I hope it won’t take as long to suss the online diary format.
 In those days, aged 13, I kept one of those Five Year diaries that offered you less space than a Post-It Note to write the day’s entry and obliged you to complete it every day or leave a glaring gap.
 Over the years it was fun to look back at what you were doing exactly a year, or two or three years previously, though too easily one day could blend into any other.
 For a time I tried loose leaf arch-leaver files, but on both occasions the exercise got out of hand and was unsustainable.
 Eventually I settled for a hardback book of lined A4 pages and I committed myself to a single page entry every day.
 Days were missed, but not often and sometimes I’d stretch an entry to several pages.
 Later, when the purpose of the diary changed, it became as much a place to put notes on books I was reading or on ideas that I was developing.
 Any form of diary writing clears the mind at the end of the day (assuming that’s when you write it all up).
 It helps to put ideas down, record the events and feelings of the day.
 These are often picked up in dreams and dealt with overnight in that way.

 The Web is different